grafana/alloy/docs/sources/tasks/migrate/from-operator.md

     helm upgrade alloy-metrics grafana/alloy -i -n monitoring -f values.yaml --set-file alloy.configMap.content=alloy.alloy
     ```

-    This command uses the `--set-file` flag to pass the configuration file as a Helm value so that you can continue to edit it as a regular River file.
+    This command uses the `--set-file` flag to pass the configuration file as a Helm value so that you can continue to edit it as a regular {{< param "PRODUCT_NAME" >}} configuration file.

 ## Convert `MetricsIntances` to {{% param "PRODUCT_NAME" %}} components